Midnight Labs · Ecosystem Blueprint

 are right

 "Learning in the flow of work" has been a phrase in L&D for over a decade.
-The Model Context Protocol (MCP) is an open standard that makes it technically possible, connecting AI tools to structured knowledge sources directly, without requiring people to leave the tools they already use.
+The Model Context Protocol (MCP) is an open standard that makes it technically possible, connecting AI tools directly to structured knowledge sources without requiring people to leave the tools they already use.

 "When the interaction layer captures what knowledge was used and where reasoning broke down, the learning record and the work record become the same thing."